-In Québec, medical doctors successfully billed the province for the costs of psilocybin-assisted psychotherapy, leading to recognition of the treatment as a medically insured service.
+In Québec, medical doctors successfully billed the province for the costs of psilocybin-assisted psychotherapy, leading to the recognition of the treatment as a medically insured service.

 These developments highlight the growing recognition of the potential therapeutic benefits of psychedelics in Canada, with ongoing regulatory changes and legal efforts shaping the future of the industry.

-Psychedelic Drugs in America
+Psychedelics in America

 In the 1960s, the American counterculture faced a political backlash, leading to the infamous ‘War on Drugs’ launched by President Nixon.
 The Controlled Substances Act of 1970 classified substances like psilocybin, LSD, and DMT as prohibited.